The Villain: Oil Companies’

 - Hot Fact -

-- Oil and coal companies have funded multi-million dollar campaigns to convince people that climate science is uncertain, even targeting teachers and schoolchildren with their misinformation.(x)
+Oil and coal companies have funded multi-million dollar campaigns to convince people that climate science is uncertain, even targeting teachers and schoolchildren with their misinformation.(ix)

-- Oil companies are attacking renewable energy in our own communities.
-Groups funded by oil and coal interests have tried to reverse renewable energy standards in at least 17 of the 29 states that have passed them.(xi)
+Oil companies are attacking renewable energy in our own communities.
+Groups funded by oil and coal interests have tried to reverse renewable energy standards in at least 17 of the 29 states that have passed them.(x)

-- Two billionaires who have gotten rich off oil are planning to spend nearly $900 million in the 2016 elections.(xii) To protect their own profits, they’re attacking candidates who support wind and solar.
+Two billionaires who have gotten rich off oil planned to spend nearly $900 million in the 2016 elections,(xi) and $400 million in the 2018 ones.(xii) To protect their own profits, they attack candidates who support clean energy.

 Key Supporting Facts:

-- Emphasize the oil industry’s deceptive, coordinated, and well-funded campaigns.
+Emphasize the oil industry’s deceptive, coordinated, and well-funded campaigns.
 Describe efforts to mislead Americans on climate science and block clean energy solutions.
 Print and hold up the American Petroleum Institute’s memo outlining their Draft Global Climate Science Communications Plan.
-(Appendix C in “Smoke, Mirrors and Hot Air.”)(x)
+(Appendix C in “Smoke, Mirrors and Hot Air.”)(ix)

-- Point out it’s the same strategy used to hide the truth about the risks of smoking.
-The fossil fuel industry has even hired some of the some of the exact same people used by the tobacco companies to argue that cigarettes weren’t dangerous.(x)
+Point out it’s the same strategy used to hide the truth about the risks of smoking.
+The fossil fuel industry has even hired some of the some of the exact same people used by the tobacco companies to argue that cigarettes weren’t dangerous.(ix)

 Tips & Talking Points